greatdeveloping/m3u-Loader-Plugin/README.md

 - Support LocalCast and WebViewCast for chromecast,DLNS and more
 - Support Website video (using internal web browser open websites with videos)
 - Exclusive: This app has also internal web Browser, so you can add official site links as a channel and this app will load site inside app ,then when video load you can fullscreen as you done on your browser (Look below how to enable web Browser).
+- Its a plugin-addon which support internet m3u + EPG,
+           Xtream Codes (Live Tv - Movies - Series - Catchup) and MAG Portal (Live Tv - Movies - Series - Radio - Catchup)
+Parse your playlists and show them in grid/list/tile with logos when available, groups also supported.
+EPG Supported for all m3us (needed to add your own EPG file link), Xtreams codes and Mag Portal.
+Two styles to choose (see example how to choose), Classic and tvstyle.
+Both styles is fully supported with device remote control.
+Easy and fast choose groups with \"Select Group\" button or by pressing next or previous buttons.
+Has 3 internal players (can play a lot of Formats without any external player), internal youtube player but also support external players (youtube official app, MXPlayer, Vlc, Wuffy, Xplayer, Soptohttp and Acestream for P2P so far).
+Support external players for chromecast,DLNS and more (LocalCast and WebViewCast) Support many advance parameters/futures (m3u only) like internal web Browser (using internal web browser you can open websites with videos)
+Look below for all advance parameters/futures

 .
 .